shirosaidev/stocksight/README.md

 Add twitter consumer key/access token and secrets to config.py

 Edit config.py and modify NLTK tokens required/ignored and twitter feeds you want to mine.
-NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch (whitelist).
-NLTK tokens ignored are keywords which if are found in tweet, it will not be added to Elasticsearch (blacklist).
+NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch and uploaded to StockSight website (whitelist).
+NLTK tokens ignored are keywords which if are found in tweet, it will not be added to Elasticsearch and uploaded to StockSight website (blacklist).

+These settings (tokens, feeds) and optional keywords for tweets, are what creates your unique fingerprint and helps with the crowd-sourcing of the stock symbol data mining and sentiment accuracy on StockSight website.
+The higher number of unique and valid data sources, the more accurate the sentiment analysis average should be.

 ### Examples